A Degree in Global One Health at NC State

 Submission of GRE General Test scores is optional.
 Applicants can review the Graduate School’s admissions webpage for more information.

-Applications for fall 2026 admissions will open for both domestic and international applicants on October 15, 2025.
+APPLY NOW!
+Applications for fall 2026 admissions for both domestic and international applicants have opened!
 For full consideration, applications should be submitted by the priority deadline of February 28, 2026.
 Rolling applications will continue to be accepted after the priority deadline if space allows.
-Fill out the interest form here to be notified when the application portal is open.
+Fill out the interest form here to stay informed about additional program updates.

 Advisor and Graduate Degree Planning